xbach/docs/trezor-faq/eshop.rst

 You can follow the status of your order via your `BuyTREZOR.com User Profile <https://www.buytrezor.com/user/login>`_ which has been created after your first order.
 When your device is shipped we will notify you by email.
 Package leaves our warehouse within 48 hours latest (we are doing our best to shorten this period of time as much as possible) after receiving your payment.

-Can you deliver one order to multiple address?
+Can you deliver one order to multiple addresses?
 ----------------------------------------------

 We can't split orders already made, however you can create as many orders with different addresses under your BuyTREZOR.com User Profile.